 Home to natural hot springs, Quinn’s Hot Springs sits along the St. Regis-Paradise Scenic Byway.
 The pools are located against the bottom of a nearby mountain and create a truly picturesque scene any time of year.

-29. Blackfeet Nation warrior sculptures.
+29. Blackfeet Nation Warrior Sculptures

-30. Holland Lake from Holland Falls.
+30. Holland Lake from Holland Falls

 The 1.6-mile-long trail to the falls doesn’t have much of an elevation gain, but gives beautiful perspectives along the way.
-The cream of the crop is this view from Holland Falls overlooking Holland Lake.
+The cream of the crop is the view from Holland Falls overlooking Holland Lake.